 – Dan Buettner

-Dan also holds three Guinness Book of world records in distance cycling.
+Buettner also holds three Guinness World Records in distance cycling.

 To find the path to long life and health, Dan Buettner and his team study the world’s “Blue Zones,” communities whose elders live with vim and vigor to record-setting age.
 In his talk, he shares the 9 common diet and lifestyle habits – Power 9® – that keep them spry past age 100.
 What should you be doing to live a longer life?
 Dan Buettner debunks the most common myths and offers a science-backed blueprint for the average American to live another 12 quality years.